reposense/RepoSense/docs/DeveloperGuide.md

 The `v_zoom` module is in charge of filtering and displaying the commits from selected sub-range of a ramp chart.

 ### Ramp View ([v_ramp.js](../frontend/src/static/js/v_ramp.js))
-The `v_ramp` module is responsible to receive the relevant information from `v_summary` and generate ramp charts that contain ramp slices.
+The `v_ramp` module is responsible for receiving the relevant information from `v_summary` and generating ramp charts that contain ramp slices.

 #### Padding for dates
 For ramps between the date ranges, the slices will be selected and it will be pre and post padded with empty slices to align the ramp slice between the `sinceDate` and `untilDate`.
 The ramps will then be rendered with the slices in the right position.

 ### Segment View ([v_segment.js](../frontend/src/static/js/v_segment.js))
-The `v-segment` module separates the code in terms of "touched" and "untouched" segments and only loads each "untouched" segment when it is toggled.
+The `v-segment` module is used as a component in `v_authorship`.
+It separates the code in terms of "touched" and "untouched" segments and only loads each "untouched" segment when it is toggled.